Bimaristan: Hygiene

-The Qur'an provided the basis for the development of professional ethics where the rise of ritual washing also influenced the importance of hygiene in medical practice.
-The importance of hygiene promoted healthy lifestyles, and cut down on disease by enticing communities to create hygiene infrastructures.
-Bimaristans promoted hygiene through practices of regularly bathing patients and staff, providing clean bedding and medical materials, as well as through their architecture, which promoting air circulation and bright open lighting.
+The Qur'an provided the basis for the development of professional ethics.
+The rise of washing to attain ritual purity in Islam and in in Judaism also influenced the importance of hygiene in medical practice.
+The importance of hygiene promotes healthy lifestyles and cuts down on disease by enticing communities to create hygienic infrastructures.
+Bimaristans promoted hygiene by regularly bathing patients and staff, providing clean bedding and medical materials, and through their architecture, which promoted air circulation and bright, open lighting.
 Pharmacies were periodically visited by government inspectors called muhtasib, who checked to see that the medicines were mixed properly, not diluted and kept in clean jars.
-Additionally, al-Razi, who was once asked to choose the site for a new hospital in Baghdad, suspended pieces of meat at various points around the city and recommended building the hospital at the location where the meat putrefied the slowest.
+Additionally, Muhammad ibn Zakariya al-Razi, who was once asked to choose the site for a new hospital in Baghdad, suspended pieces of meat at various points around the city and recommended building the hospital at the location where the meat putrefied the slowest.